 Frecs undergo a rigorous screening and training process.
 They are interviewed for the positions by the Engineering Society and are carefully chosen.
 They are required to arrive at Queen’s the week before Frosh Week and are put through a rigorous training process that involves leadership, safety, and sensitivity training.
 They are also taught how to recognize and counsel students who might appear to be uncomfortable with their experience.

 Frosh Week events are closely monitored and supervised, emphasizing safety, security, and sensitivity.
-All events must be approved in advance by the Senate Orientation Activities Review Board (SOARB) and the Dean of Engineering and Applied Science.
+All events must be approved in advance by the Senate Orientation Activities Review Board (SOARB) and the Dean of Smith Engineering.
 SOARB committee members are present at all events and monitor them carefully.

 Frosh Week is a highlight for many engineering students.
 But it may not be for everyone.
 All choices are respected, so it is completely acceptable to sit and watch the fun or to simply go off and do your own thing.